-In your approach to Greenland, you may sail through the sea ice into Foster Bay and land at Myggebugten.
-Beyond the old hunters’ hut – in the first half of the 20th century, Norwegian trappers hunted here for polar bear and Arctic fox – there is a sprawling tundra populated by musk oxen, with geese floating the small lakes.
-From here you sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.
+As the ship approaches Greenland, you might sail through the sea ice into Foster Bay and land at Myggebugten.
+Beyond the old hunters’ hut (where Norwegian trappers hunted for polar bears and Arctic fox in the first half of the 20th century), there is a sprawling tundra populated by musk oxen and geese floating on the small lakes.
+From here, sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.
 An alternative route is Sofia Sound, a narrower waterway.

-You arrive at Teufelschloss (Devil’s Castle), a mountain with layered geology.
-On the other side of the fjord is Blomsterbugt and the landing site.
-In the afternoon you head into Antarctic Sound, where you find the islands of Ruth, Maria, and Ella.
+Arrive at Teufelschloss (Devil’s Castle), a mountain with layered geology.
+On the other side of the fjord is Blomsterbugt and the intended landing site.
+In the afternoon, head into Antarctic Sound [named by Alfred Gabriel Nathorst after his ship Antarctic].
+Here you will find the islands of Ruth, Maria, and Ella.
 Maria is the most likely spot for a landing.

-Spend the first half of the day in Antarcticahavn, a wide and extensive valley where you could also see groups of Musk Oxen.
-At this time of year the autumnal colors of the sparse vegetation make the landscapes even more beautiful.
+Spend the first half of the day in Antarctic Havn, an extensive valley where you can spot groups of musk oxen.
+At this time of year, the sparse vegetation is dressed in the fiery colors of autumn.

-Today you will reach the Scoresby Sund and sail in the morning along the ragged and glaciated Volquart Boons Kyst.
-Here you may go on a Zodiac cruise along one of the glacier fronts of this coast, and have our first landing near for instance Måne Glacier.
-Later you will land on Danmark Ø where you can look for the remains of an Inuit settlement abandoned around 200 years ago.
-The circular ‘tent rings’ of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
-The sites are well-preserved, allowing entrances and even bear-proof meat caches to be identified.
-There are also grave sites.
-In the evening, continue your sailing through the beautiful fjords to the west, choked with icebergs.
+Today you'll reach Scoresbysund and sail along glaciated Volquart Boons Kyst.
+You may also enjoy a Zodiac cruise past one of the glacier fronts along with a visit to the basalt columns and ice formations of Vikingebugt.
+The afternoon goal is to visit Danmark Island, where you'll find the remains of an Inuit settlement abandoned around 200 years ago.
+The circular stone tent rings indicate summer houses, while winter houses can be seen closer to a small cape.
+The sites are well preserved, with easily identifiable entrances, bear-proof meat caches, and grave sites.
+In the evening, continue sailing the berg-crowded fjords to the west.

-In the morning you will land at Ittoqqortoormiit, the biggest settlement in the Scoresby Sund with about 500 inhabitants.
-At the post office you can buy stamps for your postcards, or just wander around to see the sledge dogs and the drying skins of seal, musk ox, and polar bear.
-After dinner you will sail south passing the amazing landscape of the Blosseville Coast.
+Make a tundra landing today on Liverpool Land in Hurry Inlet.
+The afternoon stop is Ittoqqortoormiit, the largest settlement in the Scoresby Sund with about 500 inhabitants.
+At the post office, buy stamps for your postcards or stroll around to see sled dogs and the drying skins of seals and musk oxen.
+In the afternoon, sail south, passing the picturesque landscapes of Blosseville Coast.

 Mandatory Travel Insurance:

-Any airfare, whether on scheduled or charter flights; accommodation in Iceland; pre- and post-land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; transfer supplement for bus shuttle between Akureyri (ship) and Radhus Reykjavikur / City Hall in Vonarstraeti (6 hours); pre- and post-land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; gratuities; fuel surcharge may apply.